charlock_holmes is a useful gem if you have to deal with

 libicu-dev

-Finally, you need to configure you .heroku-bundle/config
+Finally, you need to configure you .heroku-bundle/config to make sure that

 ---